Difference operators for partitions and some applications: Introduction

 Nekrasov and Okounkov \cite{no} obtained the following formula for hook lengths

 which was generalized and given a more elementary proof by the first author \cite{han2}.
-Motivated by the above formula, the first author conjectured that is always a polynomial of $n$ for any positive integer $k$, which was generalized and proved by R. P. Stanley \cite{stan}.
+Motivated by the above formula, the first author conjectured that the Plancherel average of the power sum of hook lengths

+is always a polynomial of $n$ for any given positive integer $k$, which was generalized and proved by Stanley \cite{stan}.

-\begin{thm}[Han-Stanley] Let $F=F(z_1,z_2,\ldots)$ be a symmetric function of infinite variables.
-Then the function of positive integer $n$
+\begin{thm}[Stanley] Let $F=F(z_1,z_2,\ldots)$ be a symmetric function of infinite variables.
+Then the Plancherel average

 is a polynomial of $n$, where $F(h_{\square}^2: {\square}\in\lambda)$ means that $n$ of the variables $z_1, z_2, \ldots$ are substituted by $h_\square^2$ for $\square\in \lambda$, and all other variables by $0$. \end{thm} The polynomiality of \eqref{eq:hanstanley} suggested Okada to conjecture an explicit formula~\cite{stan}, which was proved by Panova \cite{panova}.
 Let